acucciniello/acucciniello.com/_posts/2017-07-06-How-I-Raised-My-Income-by-75%-by-Taking-a-Year-Off.md

 ### Q2 2017

 The interviews kept coming in.
-Making adjustments in the way I was presenting myself, I was finally getting in person interviews.
+Making adjustments in the way I was presenting myself, I was finally getting in-person interviews.
 In the month of April, I had 4 in-person interviews alone.
 This was progress, but I still was not receiving offers.

 **Lessons Learned: Perception was key once again.
 I focused on that.
 Also persistence in my vision was also what allowed me to overcome all of these rejections and negativity from family and friends.**

 ### June 2017

-The interviews were rolling in, I almost always had one.
+The interviews were rolling in, I almost always had one lined up in the near future.
 I had one final interview that was going so well (or so I thought), but in the middle of the interview they told me that I was not qualified and they sent me home.
 This was a huge blowback.
 I was counting on this one to pull through.

 After a little sadness, I came around the next day.
 I pulled 4 interviews next week and ultimately got a job offer!